Beam Imaging and Luminosity Calibration: Two-dimensional Beam Imaging

+While the beam imaging method measures a beam overlap consistent with the true beam overlap, a relative difference of about 2\% is observed when the vdM scan method is applied to measure the beam overlap.
+The pull distributions of the fitted double-Gaussian beam shapes to the four two-dimensional vertex distributions are shown in Figure~\ref{DGFit}.
+The $x$-$y$ correlations are visualized in Figure~\ref{SGFit}, showing the pull distributions of two single-Gaussian beam shapes fitted to the four two-dimensional vertex distributions.
+The reduced $\chi^2$ values for the fits using a double-Gaussian and single-Gaussian model as shown in Fig.~\ref{DGFit} and~\ref{SGFit} are $0.99$ and $2.11$, respectively.

-Ten thousand beam imaging scans with 19 steps within the range of $\pm 4.5 \sigma_b$ are simulated with double-gaussian beam shapes described in Eq.~\ref{doubleGauss}.
+Ten thousand beam imaging scans with 19 steps within the range of $\pm 4.5 \sigma_b$ are simulated with double-Gaussian beam shapes described in Eq.~\ref{doubleGauss}.
+The beam-shape input parameters are varied within the following ranges

-The fit model from Equation~\ref{deriveFitModel} is then used and fitted simultaneously to the four two-dimensional vertex distributions.
-We use package ROOFIT~\cite{Verkerke:2003ir} to perform the fits.
-The beam shape input parameters are varied within the following ranges

-Figure~\ref{FitParaCorr} shows a comparison of the true beam shape parameters and the best-fit paramters extracted from the simultaneous fit of the 4 vertex distributions using the fit-model derived in Equation~\ref{deriveFitModel}.
+where $w_{1,2}$ and $\rho_{N,W}$ are dimensionless and $\sigma_{N,x,y}$ and $\sigma_{W,x,y}$ are in arbitrary units.
+Figure~\ref{FitParaCorr} shows a comparison of the true beam-shape parameters and the best-fit parameters extracted from the simultaneous fit of the four vertex distributions using the fit model derived in Equations~\ref{deriveFitModel3} to~\ref{deriveFitModel2}.

-The beam overlap is then estimated from the fit and compared to the true overlap calculated from the beam shape input parameters, as shown in Figure~\ref{regression} (blue dashed histogram).
+The beam overlap is then computed from the fit and compared to the true overlap calculated from the beam-shape input parameters, as shown in Figure~\ref{regression} (left plot, blue dashed histogram).
 A relative shift of approximately 1\% is observed.
 This difference can be viewed as a systematic bias of the method and is corrected for with the procedure developed in the next section.

-An example for a fit result is shown in Table~\ref{fitexampletable}.
-For this particular example the true beam overlaps and the ones estimated with the VdM scan method are

-While the beam imaging method measures a beam overlap consistent with the true beam overlap, a relative difference of about 2\% is observed when the VdM scan method is applied to measure the beam overlap.
+Alternatively, the beam imaging method can be combined with the vdM scan method.
+For a given set of beam shapes a beam-imaging scan is performed to extract analytical models of the beam shapes.
+A vdM scan is then simulated to extract the bias introduced by non-factorization and used as correction factor for the vdM overlap integral estimates with the original beam shapes.

+The perfomance of this method is shown in Fig.~\ref{regression} right plot, where excellent closure for double-Gaussian beam shapes is observed.

+The uncertainty on the vertex position resolution $V$ affects the estimate of the beam width parameters.
+As an example, a shift of 3\% is applied to the vertex resolution assumed in the simulation for which the impact is shown in Fig.~\ref{ResolutionShift} and translates into about $\pm$1\% uncertainty on the beam overlap integral after regression correction.
+The effective contribution to the total systematic uncertainty on the beam overlap estimate using beam imaging depends on the relative size of the vertex resolution compared to the preferably large beam size.
+Experimental effects in the vertex reconstruction and studies to measure the vertex position resolution are detailed in~\cite{Aaij:2014ida} for the beam-gas imaging method, where a systematic uncertainty of 1.2\% was determined.